-Fluke 87 V Digital Multimeter is one of the best multimeter today.
+Fluke 87 V Digital Multimeter is one of the best multimeters today.
 As a simple review, it has a higher accuracy, wider frequency range and higher resolution compared to others.

-What makes it more usefull is that it has a built in temperature measurement ( just do not forget to include the thermocouple probe and connector in the set).
+What makes it more useful is that it has a built-in temperature measurement ( just do not forget to include the thermocouple probe and connector in the set).
 Almost all the measuring capabilities are added in one package.

 As a calibration technician, utilizing this kind of measuring device is a good investment and a big help on your troubleshooting environment.
-But having the knowledge to verify its accuracy is also a big plus because you are not just making an accurate measurements but also a reliable measurements.
-You will have a higher confidence on the performance of your multimeter.
+But having the knowledge to verify its accuracy is also a big plus because you are not just making an accurate measurement but also a reliable measurement.
+You will have a higher confidence in the performance of your multimeter.